 The first Chick and Beers is located on Burlington Road, if you want to get technical it’s the B282 that commences at The Watchman Pub, where the cop shop used to be by the Fountain round-a-bout on New Malden High Street.
 Along this stretch, you get a handful of South Asian groceries, Korean bakeries, coffee shops, car rentals and a motorbike shop.
 There’s even a sushi restaurant and a place called B&Q, PC World and Harveys to pick up some house-hold stuff.
 Keep going under the A3 underpass and you’ll find the majestic Jin Go Gae, and further down you can find Chick and Beers.
 Whilst writing this, I’m thinking about how I got my senses cheekily slapped about by their platters of fried chicken, some the shade of Essex fake tan gone wrong covered in a sticky glaze made from sweet-salty chilli sauce.
 Soy, gochujang, honey and chilli make a case from themselves depending on what you pick as do sprinkles of crispy shallots.
 Bouncy K-pop chimes in the background whilst pints of IPA get poured.
 I like it here.

-I delight with the pots of house pickled cubes of crunchy daikon that served their purpose as a palate cleanser and becomes part of your five a day.
+I take great delight in the pots of house-pickled daikon – crunchy, tangy little cubes that do their job as a palate cleanser while sneakily ticking off part of your five a day.
 I love them.

-The second time around, we got a chance to chat with one of the owners – the lad has got a wise head on his shoulders.
+The second time around, we had a chance to chat with one of the owners—a lad with a wise head on his shoulders and a clear passion for what he does

 Verdict